-Oakland sheriff: Pontiac killing shows need to fix parole system
+Oakland sheriff: Killing shows need to fix parole rules

 Pontiac — A man facing first-degree murder charges in the suffocation death of his Pontiac girlfriend should never have been released from prison and her death underscores the need for tightening a parole system that releases dangerous convicts, the Oakland County sheriff said Thursday.